MA / MFA Dance Performance

 You’ll be immersed in an intensive year of physical and creative exploration.
 You’ll be invited to reflect on your own performance practice and that of your peers, to ask questions, and to identify and give voice to your own interests and ambitions.

 Regular classes in embodied dance techniques provide the groundwork for exploring different movement styles and methodologies.
-Creative projects with guest artists will have a range of different outputs from theatre performances to site specific events, durational installations, film work and other creative performances.
+Creative projects with guest artists may have a range of different outputs from theatre performances to site specific events, durational installations, film work and other creative performances.
 Guest artists and collaborative opportunities help you to broaden and develop your professional networks.

 Across all activities, the experience of the dancer as an individual is centred and celebrated.
 Ongoing dialogue and debate create space for critical reflection alongside regular feedback and independent research.